 17.2.
-If the wind speed is less than three knots (3.45 mph) in the starting area at any time during the last minute prior to the start signal, the start should be abandoned.
+If the wind speed is less than three knots (3.45 mph) in the starting area at any time during

 APPENDIX A

 As stated in SI 4.3., the four step derigging instructions described below must be followed or competitors will risk disqualification from the race(s) of the final set of the day without a hearing.